qtval/ashen-oath-web/docs/ROADMAP.md

 **Done when:** the same vertical slice works reliably on real Android phones and is ready for closed testing.

-## Milestone 0.8 â€” Closed test and launch preparation
+## Milestone 0.8 - Closed test and launch preparation

 **Purpose:** Validate that strangers understand and enjoy the game.

 - [ ] Recruit closed-test players who were not involved in development
 - [ ] Track completion, choice use, return sessions, technical failures, and feedback
 - [ ] Prioritize fixes by player impact, not feature novelty
-- [ ] Finalize pricing/monetization only after the core game is enjoyable
+- [ ] Finalize pricing or monetization only after the core game is enjoyable
 - [ ] Prepare a first public release scope that does not promise more than we can support

 **Done when:** the game has a stable, enjoyable, honest first release plan.